-Hibernation support is disabled by default on every Surface device since Microsoft introduced a new modern standby feature on them.
-The modern standby allows your surface benefits from instant on/off, background activity while the system is off, and a simplified wake story feature.
+Since Microsoft introduced a new modern standby feature, hibernation support is turned off by default on every Surface device.
+Modern standby allows your Surface to benefit from instant on/off, background activity while the system is off, and a simplified wake story feature.

-Even modern standby allows you to resume your work instantly but it does drain a bit of your battery juice.
-If you plan not to resume your anytime soon, you should hibernate your Surface to completely stop the battery drain.
-In this article, I will guide you on how you can hibernate your Surface right from the power menu in the start menu.
+Even modern standby allows you to resume your work quickly and efficiently, but it still drains some of your Surface battery.
+If you plan not to resume your job anytime soon, you should consider hibernating your Surface to stop the battery drain completely.
+In this article, I will guide you through hibernating your Surface right from the power menu in the start menu.

-In the video below, I show you exactly the steps you need to do in order to turn on or turn off the hibernation power feature on Windows 10:
+In the video below, I show you exactly the steps you need to do to turn on or turn off the hibernation power feature on Windows 10:

 - Right-click on the battery icon in the system tray